rcarmo/android-device-magellan/README.md

 And then run `lunch` to see whether you get a `magellan-eng` entry, select it and build:

 	$ m -j2 iso_img

+The resulting `.iso` image can then be booted from a USB stick, and will, of course, lack a lot of niceties you may be used to from other Android builds.

 [x86]: http://www.android-x86.org/getsourcecode